mist64/cbmsrc/README.md

 * The same ROM binary will work on the 8250 (DS/QD), the 8050 (SS/QD) and the 4040 (SS/DD), the differences will be handled at runtime (symbols "NSIDES", "DOS").
 * Comments in the source call this "SUPER DOS".
+* This only contains the DOS and IEEE code.
+The controller is in CONTROLLER_8250.

 ## DOS_8070